4KiB/vendored-v/README.md

+Include V's source code with a project written in V.

 On a new `git clone`, go from `cc` to `v *.v`.
 Call `make` to build `tcc`, `libgc`, and `v` without any downloads or prebuilt binaries.